-Associate in Occupational Studies in Game Programming (80 semester credit hours) (CIP Code 11.0804) Cohort 2019

-The Advanced Diploma of Professional Game Development was developed in response to industry needs and driven by extensive consultation with local and international game development studios.
-The Advanced Diploma is a two-year full-time course, focused on preparing students to meet or exceed industry expectations in order to gain employment with a development studio or to develop their own independent games.
-The Associate in Occupational Studies in Game Art and Animation adds an academic component to produce a well-rounded student with academic and technical skills needed for success in the work environment.
+Associate in Occupational Studies in Game Art and Animation adds an academic component to produce a well-rounded student with academic and technical skills needed for success in the work environment.
+The Associate Degree was developed in response to industry needs and driven by extensive consultation with local and international game development studios.
+The Associate Degree is a two-and-a-half year full-time course, focused on preparing students to meet or exceed industry expectations in order to gain employment with a development studio or to develop their own independent games.